 Average session duration.
 Another metric, often overlooked, is the average session duration, which measures the average time a person spends per visit.
 In most cases, the longer the time spent, the better.
 It may mean the visitor found the content engaging and felt compelled to continue viewing.

-Using Data to Drive Aesthetics
+Using Data to Drive Aesthetics in Your Strategic Web Design

 Although many companies may only share website analytics with their principal team members or management, it is critical to share this information with the web designer as well.
 Before beginning a redesign, good designers will want to know how visitors use the site and which items are the most popular.
+In this way you will ensure that you will have a data-driven, strategic web design that functions well.

 By educating yourself on your most visited pages, either you or your designer may be able to eliminate those that aren’t useful or change the layout to display relevant information better.